-

 About Christ’s Hospital

-We look forward to welcoming you to our remarkable school.
+We look forward to welcoming you to Christ’s Hospital and sharing with you the remarkable spirit of our school.

 Short History